-7. Parallel Import Licence Holder
+Parallel Import Licence Holder

-Section 7 should include the above sub header.
+Section 7 of the SPC should include the above sub header.
 The name and address of the proposed parallel importer in line with the wholesale dealer's licence should be included.

-8. Parallel Import Licence Number (S)
+Parallel Import Licence Number

-Section 8 is to be present and the PI number will be included by the Medicines Authority.
+Section 8 of the SPC is to be present and the PI number will be included by the Malta Medicines Authority.

-9. Date of First Authorisation / Renewal of Authorisation
+Date of First Authorisation / Renewal of Authorisation

-<Date of first authorisation: Date when the parallel import licence has been issued by the Medicines Authority
+Date of first authorisation: Date when the parallel import licence has been issued by the Malta Medicines Authority

-<Date of latest renewal: Date when product is renewed.
+Date of latest renewal: Date when product is renewed by the Malta Medicines Authority.

-10. Date of Revision of the Text First Authorisation / Renewal of Authorisation
+Date of Revision of the Text